Bill Evans: Personal life

-Bill Evans was an avid reader, in particular philosophy and humorous books.
-His shelves held works by Plato, Voltaire, Whitehead, Santayana, Freud, Margaret Mead, Sartre and Thomas Merton; and he had a special fondness for Thomas Hardy's work.
+Evans was an avid reader, particularly of philosophy and humor.
+His shelves held works by Plato, Voltaire, Whitehead, Santayana, Freud, Margaret Mead, Sartre, and Thomas Merton and he had a special fondness for Thomas Hardy's work.
 He was fascinated with Eastern religions and philosophies including Islam, Zen, and Buddhism.
-It was Evans who introduced John Coltrane to the Indian philosophy of Krishnamurti.
+Evans introduced John Coltrane to the philosophy of Krishnamurti.

 Evans liked to paint and draw.
 He was also a keen golfer, a hobby that began on his father's golf course.
 Evans had a fondness for horse racing and frequently gambled hundreds of dollars, often winning.
-During his last years, he even owned a racehorse named "Annie Hall" with producer Jack Rollins.
+During his last years, he owned a racehorse named "Annie Hall" with producer Jack Rollins.

+In 1973, Evans broke up with his girlfriend of 12 years, Ellaine Schultz, to pursue Nenette Zazzara.
+Schultz then died by suicide, throwing herself in front of a subway train.

+Evans married Zazzara in August 1973.
+They met while his trio was performing at Howard Rumsey's club Concerts By The Sea in Redondo Beach, California, where Zazzara was a part-time waitress.

 Reception

 Music critic Richard S. Ginell wrote: "With the passage of time, Bill Evans has become an entire school unto himself for pianists and a singular mood unto himself for listeners.
 There is no more influential jazz-oriented pianist—only McCoy Tyner exerts nearly as much pull among younger players and journeymen."

 During his short tenure with Davis in 1958, when the band left New York to go on the road, Evans sometimes received cold receptions from the mostly black audiences.
-Evans later acknowledged that some felt his presence threatened the black pride aspect of the famed Davis band's success.
+Evans later acknowledged that some felt his presence threatened the black pride aspect of Davis's band's success.
 Pettinger believed in a recording, for his solo on a tune named "Walkin'", Evans received noticeably less applause than the other soloists, and for that on "All Of You", none at all.
-Davis and the other band members would respond "he's supposed to be there, Miles wants him there" on the bandstand whenever audience members made comments.
-Davis noted in his autobiography that Evans was sensitive to the criticism and let it get to him.
-This might have been a contributing factor to Evans leaving the band after just seven months.
+Davis and the other band members responded, "he's supposed to be there, Miles wants him there", on the bandstand whenever audience members made comments.
+Davis wrote in his autobiography that Evans was sensitive to the criticism.
+It might have been a contributing factor to his leaving the band after just seven months.

-When Ken Burns' television miniseries Jazz was released in 2001, it was criticised for neglecting Evans's work after his departure from the Miles Davis' sextet.
+When Ken Burns's television miniseries Jazz was released in 2001, it was criticized for neglecting Evans's work after his departure from Davis's sextet.